forquare/hashbang0.com/content/post/2015-08-04-grabbing-the-mac-address-on-rhel.md

 At work I deploy Red Hat Enterprise Linux VMs, for a variety of reasons, mostly by hand.

-One of the steps I loath is setting up the network, it’s almost the only thing that truly requires manually tapping each character out.
+One of the steps I loath is setting up the network, it's almost the only thing that truly requires manually tapping each character out.
 I have, however, learnt this bash one-liner such that I type it out without thinking:

 {{% gist forquare 790518779e0577051aaa %}}